No new Bigby, no big deal? Not for a legion of fans who are absolutely baying for a return to the world of The Wolf Among Us.

 Where is The Wolf Among Us season 2?

-It’s hard to argue that TWAU is near the bottom of the ladder in terms of commercial success for Telltale, sat above the ropey Jurassic Park and possibly on-par with Back to the Future.
+The Wolf Among Us season 1, which is currently available on PC, Xbox One, PS4, and a whole bunch of other platforms, is hard to argue against being near the bottom of the ladder in terms of commercial success for Telltale, sat above the ropey Jurassic Park and possibly on-par with Back to the Future.
 As the developers continue to look towards the biggest and brightest licenses to adapt, there’s little room for smaller fare, a category that The Wolf Among Us unfortunately falls into.
 The announcement of Telltale’s Guardians of the Galaxy might have been met with plenty of excitement, but for anyone in dire need of a return to Fabletown, it’s not a good sign.

 Even without GOTG to consider, Telltale still have plenty of other series’ that will probably take precedent over Bigby and friends.
 The second season of their patchy Game of Thrones adaptation is in the works, along with potential follow-ups to Batman, Minecraft: Story Mode, and even Tales From the Borderlands being even more likely.
 All four of those games are based on franchises worth millions and the expectations to deliver with those is even greater, which, when compared with the relative “indie” stature of TWAU, means that Telltale can hardly be blamed for playing favourites.
 As sad as it to say, TWAU seems to be way at the back of the line.